daehwa/Mediapipe2Mesh/README.md

 From mediapipe hand joint, via inverse kinematics, create MANO hand mesh.
 Visualize the mesh with Open3D.

 ![demo](./demo.gif)

-(Hands are flipped as camera is mirrored.
-This supposed to work with right hand without camera flip.)
+\* Hands are flipped as the camera is mirrored.
+This is supposed to work with a right hand without a camera flip.

 ## Installation